microsoft/debug-adapter-protocol/specification.md

   line: number;

   /**
-   * An optional column of the goto target.
+   * The column of the goto target.
    */
   column?: number;

   /**
-   * An optional end line of the range covered by the goto target.
+   * The end line of the range covered by the goto target.
    */
   endLine?: number;

   /**
-   * An optional end column of the range covered by the goto target.
+   * The end column of the range covered by the goto target.
    */
   endColumn?: number;

   /**
-   * Optional memory reference for the instruction pointer value represented by
+   * A memory reference for the instruction pointer value represented by this
-   * this target.
+   * target.
    */
   instructionPointerReference?: string;
 }